TerryV8/click-count/docs/scalability_web-app.md

 - [Docker, for front-end](docs/docker_front-end.md)

-## 2.Run the container locally on our machine
+## 2. Run the container locally on our machine

 We can run the container locally if we want to for testing